 Abstract

-Hydrogenotrophic methanogenesis occurs in multiple environments ranging from the rumen of multicellular organisms to marine environments and hot springs.
+Hydrogenotrophic methanogenesis occurs in multiple environments ranging from the intestinal tracts of animals to anaerobic sediments and hot springs.
+Energy conservation in hydrogenotrophic methanogens was long a mystery; only recently, it was reported that net energy conservation for growth depends on electron bifurcation.
 In this work we focus on Methanococcus maripaludis, a well-studied hydrogenotrophic marine methanogen.
-Energy conservation in this organism was long a mystery; only recently, it was reported that it gains energy for growth via electron bifurcation, thriving despite an apparent lack of sufficient coupling sites.
-To better understand its metabolism and compare it with other methanogens that utilize a traditional chemiosmotic mode of energy conversation, we have built iMR540, a genome scale metabolic reconstruction that accounts for 540 of its 1722 protein-coding genes.
+To better understand hydrogenotrophic methanogenesis and compare it with methyltrophic methanogenesis that utilizes oxidative phosphorylation rather than electron bifurcation, we have built iMR540, a genome scale metabolic reconstruction that accounts for 540 of the 1722 protein-coding genes of M. maripaludis strain S2.
 Our reconstructed network uses recent literature to not only portray the central electron bifurcation reaction, but also incorporate vital biosynthesis and assimilation pathways, including unique cofactor and coenzyme syntheses.
-We show that our distinct methanogenic pathway allows us to accurately replicate experimental growth and gene knockout data.
-Furthermore, we use our reconstruction to probe into the implications of bifurcation by showing its essentiality in the absence of membrane-bound coupling sites and investigating the effects of ferredoxin specificity on the network.
+We show that our model accurately predicts experimental growth and gene knockout data.
+Furthermore, we use our reconstruction to probe the implications of electron bifurcation by showing its essentiality and investigating the effects of ferredoxin specificity on the network.
 Additionally, we demonstrate a novel method of applying thermodynamic constraints to a metabolic model to quickly estimate overall organism free energy.
 Finally, we describe a reconstruction-specific computational toolbox we created to improve usability.
 Together, our results provide a computational network for exploring hydrogenotrophic methanogenesis and confirm the importance of electron bifurcation in this process.

 Importance

 Understanding and applying hydrogenotrophic methanogenesis could be key for developing new bio-energy technologies around methane gas.
 Although a significant portion of biological methane is generated through this pathway, existing methanogen models portray more traditional energy conservation mechanisms found in other methanogens.
-We have constructed a genome-scale metabolic network of Methanococcus maripaludis that explicitly shows this environmentally-ubiquitous process, including energy conservation through electron bifurcation.
-Our reconstruction demonstrates the importance of bifurcation in central metabolism, providing both a window into hydrogenotrophic methanogenesis and a hypothesis-generating platform to fuel metabolic engineering efforts.
+We have constructed a genome-scale metabolic network of Methanococcus maripaludis that explicitly shows this environmentally ubiquitous process, including energy conservation through electron bifurcation.
+Our reconstruction demonstrates the importance of electron bifurcation in central metabolism, providing both a window into hydrogenotrophic methanogenesis and a hypothesis-generating platform to fuel metabolic engineering efforts.

 Introduction

 Methane plays a critical role in the global carbon cycle and as a greenhouse gas, is 21 times more potent than carbon dioxide (1) in absorbing and emitting energy.
 Additionally, it is a candidate bridge fuel (2) because it burns comparatively cleaner than traditional fossil fuels.
-Advancing technology also enables this gas to be converted to high energy density liquid fuels with a lower carbon footprint (3).
+Advancing technology also enables this gas to be converted to high energy-density liquid fuels with a lower carbon footprint (3).
 Methane is the second most abundant greenhouse gas after carbon dioxide (4) and is produced in the environment by biological and non-biological sources (5).
 Methanogens are the largest biological contributors of methane, producing about 1 Gt of methane gas per year (6).
-This group of microorganisms from the domain Archaea grow on carbon dioxide or one or two carbon compounds using enzymes containing unique biological co-factors (7, 8)
+This group of microorganisms from the domain Archaea grow on carbon dioxide or one or two carbon compounds using enzymes containing unique biological co-factors (7, 8).

 Though phylogenetically and metabolically diverse, methanogens can be separated into two groups based on the presence or absence of cytochromes (6).
 The cytochrome-lacking methanogens (sometimes referred to as hydrogenotrophic methanogens) mainly use H2, and sometimes formate, as sources of electrons for CO2 reduction to methane.
-In contrast, cytochrome-containing (or methylotrophic) methanogens utilize acetate and methylated compounds for methanogenic growth with a minority also being able to grow hydrogenotrophically.
-Although both groups have similar central pathways of CO2 reduction, they possess differing modes of energy conversation (9) at the last methanogenic step involving heterodisulfide reductase (Hdr).
+In contrast, cytochrome-containing (or methylotrophic) methanogens utilize acetate and methylated compounds for methanogenic growth with a minority also being able to use H2 and CO2.
+Although both groups have similar central pathways of CO2 reduction, they possess differing modes of energy coupling (9) at the last methanogenic step involving heterodisulfide reductase (Hdr).